nand-jeeraj/campusTechnology/README.md

 ### 🚀 Usage Guide
 Once both frontend and backend are running:

-    🧍‍♂️ Register or Face Register via /register or /facelogin
+    🧍‍♂️ Register and Face Login via /register or /facelogin

     📚 Students can take quizzes, submit assignments

-    👩‍🏫 Faculties can create assignments, quizzes, evaluate
+    👩‍🏫 Faculties can create assignments, quizzes, evaluate and mark group attendance

     📣 Use announcements, meetings, feedback to interact